cogentcore/core/README.md

 ## Platforms / oswin

-* enable dnd to use OS DND when moves outside window
+* after beta: enable dnd to use OS DND when moves outside window

 * windows:
 	+ support SetPos window method (and probably need to track movement)